 The tour continues into to the lower level.
 You’ll see areas that the family used, including the bowling alley and indoor swimming pool (that can no longer be filled because it leaks).
 However you’ll also see the kitchen and laundry areas, as well as the living quarters where the staff would sleep and live.

 Your ticket includes an audio guide which provides context to all of the rooms, art, and decor you are looking at.
-While it was clear some people didn’t really care for it and just wanted to look around, my biggest tip is to take advantage of the audio guide when visiting the Biltmore Estate.
+While it was clear some people didn’t really care for it and just wanted to look around, one of my biggest tips for visiting the Biltmore Estate is to take advantage of the audio guide.

 The Gardens